 Pixie Woods Children’s Park is a wonderful little gem that has been around since 1954.
-Pixie Woods features three rides, a very fun train, riverboat ride and a classic carousel.
-During the summer a water spray area is open to cool off the kids.
+Pixie Woods features three rides, an enjoyable train, riverboat ride, and a classic carousel.
+During the summer, a water spray area is open to cool off the kids.
 Play areas with stuff to climb on, and yum yum house snack bar.
 Occidental Ave And Shimizu Dr. Louis ParkStockton, CA 95203

 Stockton Cambodian Buddhist Temple, 3732 Carpenter Road, is an active temple complex with over 90 colorful, jewel-colored and jewel-encrusted statues, some of which are 50 feet high.
 There is truly nothing like this temple and grounds anywhere in California.
 If you are in Stockton in April, don’t miss the annual Cambodian New Year celebrations here.
 3732 Carpenter Rd, Stockton, CA 95215.

 Stockton is a diverse and thriving community that plays host to a variety of events throughout the year, many of them centered around the unique religions and cultures of the city’s residents.
 Among the best in Stockton”s Asparagus Festival a three-day, food, and entertainment festival, that celebrates everything asparagus!
-Over 100 vendors selling arts and crafts, food carts, an asparagus eating contest and more.
+Over 100 vendors selling arts and crafts, food carts, and asparagus eating contest, and more.